Apple macOS Monterey announced: Everything you need to know

 So, here it is: a new macOS for a new Apple silicon-powered world.

-The fundamental changes are definitely a little more minimal than the significant visual refresh last year, but the stability tweaks and shared features from iOS and iPadOS are warmly welcomed.
+The changes are definitely a little more restrained than the significant visual refresh last year, but the stability tweaks and shared features from iOS and iPadOS are warmly welcomed.

 Look forward to updating your Macs this fall.